-THE COBWEB, overwrought as drama and enjoyable as camp, is another of 1955’s What’s Wrong With Us? exposes—this time the mid-century stress fractures occur in an exclusive psychiatric facility, where the staff is at least as entangled by imagined spiders as the patients.
+THE COBWEB, overwrought as drama and enjoyable as camp, is another of 1955’s What’s Wrong With Us? exposes—this time the mid-century stress fractures occur in an exclusive psychiatric facility, where the staff are at least as entangled by imagined spiders as the patients.
 The script, by John Paxton, was taken from a novel by William Gibson.
 This is the William Gibson who later wrote the play and screenplay for The Miracle Worker, not the now-esteemed William Gibson of science-fiction fame.
-Some of the cosmic hyper-reality here seems more suited to that genre–with perhaps a touch of William S. Burroughs crossed with “Mad Magazines” William Gaines. *
+Some of the cosmic hyper-reality here seems more suited to that genre—with perhaps a touch of William S. Burroughs crossed with “Mad Magazines” William Gaines. *

 “Out of human needs and compassion a cobweb was formed.”

 An estimable cast and the visual boost of director Vincente Minnelli keep you watching, to see who gets the next Big Emotional Moment—and to find out what will happen with those damned drapes, the mundane furnishing used as a centerpiece of contention and hidden meaning in a swirl (okay, cobweb) of dueling egos, desperate flings and anguished acting-out (in every sense) over 124 minutes.
 This one is a talkathon.
 And a whole lot of it about drapes.
 One hilarious and apropos comment I saw on another site was a write-in from a fan, saying “None of us had any idea what was coming.
 A spontaneous drinking game erupted about 40 minutes in– “Every time somebody mentions drapes…” I had to suspend play well before the end of the movie to prevent blindness or death.”